nei88/PNPT/README.md

 # PNPT Course Progress Portfolio

 > Documentation of networking, enumeration, Active Directory, web application testing, and hands-on lab work completed throughout PNPT training and self-study.
+### For Recruiters, this portfolio displays the scope of my education

 ---